-Root Canals in Hillsboro and Aloha, OR
+Root Canals in Hillsboro and Aloha, and Forest Grove OR

-We have good news for you, though.
+We have good news for you, though!

 Why Do I Need a Root Canal?

 Root canal therapy treats trauma and infection that are wreaking havoc in the section of your tooth that is called the root canal.
 This part of your tooth contains the pulp chamber and the nerve of your tooth.
 If the infection or damage hits the nerve, the result can be pain and lots of it.

 Most patients we see who need root canals come to us because their tooth is hurting, but sometimes we see that a root canal is necessary on an x-ray.
 If this is the case, we’ll discuss the situation with you and talk to you about why treatment is important, your treatment options, and what will happen without treatment.

-What Happens During a Root Canal?
+What to Expect During a Root Canal

 Following Your Root Canal

-Once your immune system realizes that the threat is gone, this will subside.
+Once your immune system realizes that the threat is gone, your discomfort will subside.
 We’ll discuss remedies and tips that will make you more comfortable until this happens.